-This was one of the windiest summers ever.
-Anyone who has tried to bike or paddle a canoe against the wind knows the struggle.
-You use all your strength and feel like you are barely moving.
+If you’ve ever attempted to bike, run, or paddle a canoe against the wind you know the struggle is real.
+You use all the strength you can muster and feel like you’re barely moving.

-The only thing you can do is keep pedaling.
-Eventually, the wind will be at your back and you’ll be faster because of the strength you built up.
-As you face challenges in your life (and on the bike path) remember that the resistance is making you stronger.
+Eventually, the wind will be at your back.
+And when it is, you’ll be faster because of the strength you built up facing the resistance.
+So as you face challenges that make you want to give up, remember that the resistance is making you stronger.

 3 – Communication is Everything

-While riding your bike, nothing can help ensure your safety like communication.
-Calling out while passing and signaling at stops and turns, keeps you safe and makes your ride more enjoyable.
+Nothing is more important for your safety than good communication.
+Calling out while passing and signaling your stops and turns helps keep you and everyone around you safe.
+Being proactive will also make your ride more enjoyable.

-The same is true in life.
+The same can be said about our relationships.
 Disagreements and hurt feelings are caused by lack of communication.
-Take a tip from a cyclist and be direct about what you are doing and where you are going.
-Proper communication will guarantee a more enjoyable ride through life.
+Take a tip from a cyclist.
+Be direct about where you’re going and what you’re planning to do.
+Clear communication will help you enjoy and smoother ride through life.